ppy/osu-wiki/news/2017/2017-10-16-qat-gazette-october-2017.md

 ## Mapping with Rewards is back!

-Some of you might remember the old Mapping with Rewards event, but [Okorin](https://osu.ppy.sh/users/1623405) has recently taken the lead and revived it.
+Some of you might remember the old Mapping with Rewards event, but ::Okorin::{ user-id=1623405 } has recently taken the lead and revived it.
 You can now choose from three awesome songs to create a beatmap set in any mode of your choosing for this contest.

 All you have to do is map one of the listed tracks, upload them to both BSS and the contest page and you're done!
 Your set can be even ranked already when entering.
 After the 3 month deadline has passed, a team of dedicated judges will review the entries and decide which is the best.

 The creator of the winning beatmap set for each game mode will receive several rewards, such as a 6 months of [osu!supporter](/wiki/osu!supporter), a profile badge and more!
 If you haven't read it yet make sure to head over to the [MWR announcement page](https://osu.ppy.sh/home/news/2017-09-23-mapping-with-rewards-returns) and read more about it!

-If you want even more mapping events, [Irreversible](https://osu.ppy.sh/users/1287964) has something special planned for the coming month, so stay tuned!
+If you want even more mapping events, ::Irreversible::{ user-id=1287964 } has something special planned for the coming month, so stay tuned!

 ## Summary